 A Australians desiring their overseas partner to live with them in Australia will pay a Partner Visa Application Charge of AUD $7,715.00 to the Department of Home Affairs (HA) from 1 July 2019.
 Partner Visa costs are now higher than most other types of visa for Australia, except for the Significant and Premium Investor Business Visas which are reserved for high net worth individuals generally with $5M to $15M to invest in Australia.

-The increase in Departments Partner visa application fees acts as a deterrent to expat Australians looking to return home with their overseas partner who are already facing considerable relocation costs.
+The increase in Departments Partner visa application fees acts as a deterrent to ex-pat Australians looking to return home with their overseas partner who is already facing considerable relocation costs.
 While the high costs of the Partner Visa application may dissuade non-genuine applicants, for genuine partners of Australian Citizens, the fee increase imposes a substantial financial hurdle.

 Partner Visa: Best Practice Tips

 Below is a list of useful tips to help you manage the Departments latest Partner Visa fee increase:

 1. Consider alternative Australian visa options for skilled partners

 The costs of applying for a Partner Visa is almost double that of a Skilled Migration Visa which as of 1 July 2019 costs $4,045.00 (Subclass 189, 190, 489) compared to the Partner Visa Application fee of $7,715.00.
 So, if you have a partner aged under 45 years, with qualifications and skills available for skilled migration, consider whether your partner may be eligible for a skilled migration visa first.

 Processing times for skilled migration visas are also much shorter than for the Partner Visa with applications.
 Skilled migration applications are typically processed in months not years.